MarouaneAEF/VAE-paper-with-animation/README.md

 **The animation above is included for pedagogical purposes.** It shows the progressive improvement of the VAE's reconstruction capabilities during training.
 The top row displays original images from the CIFAR-10 dataset, while the bottom row shows the corresponding reconstructions produced by the VAE at different training epochs.
 This visualization is invaluable for understanding how VAEs learn to compress and reconstruct data over time.

+*This animation was created using the `create_gif.py` script in this repository, which combines individual frame images showing reconstructions across 10 epochs of training.*

 ## What is a VAE?

 A Variational Autoencoder (VAE) is a type of generative model that learns to encode data into a latent space distribution and decode samples from that distribution back into data.
 Unlike regular autoencoders, VAEs model the latent space as a probability distribution, which allows for generating new data by sampling from this distribution.